UBIC-repo/Whitepaper/README.md

 # Consensus
-With UBIC there are no miners, instead blocks are validated by delegates.
-The genesis contains 8 centrally controlled delegates that will support the network in it's early stage.
-As time goes by new delegates will be added and the genesis delegates will be removed making UBIC truely decentralized.
-The addition and removal of delegate is regulated through a voting mechanism in which only delegates are allowed to vote.
-Delegates will be people, companies, nonprofit organizations or any entity capable of running a node and willing to support this project.
-They will be designated by the community and later be voted by the other delegates.
-Should a delegate misbehave other delegates are encouraged to revoke it's priviledge by doing an unvote.
+With UBIC there are no miners.
+Instead, blocks are validated by delegates.
+The genesis contains 8 centrally controlled delegates that will support the network in its early stage.
+As time goes by, new delegates will be added and the genesis delegates will be removed, making UBIC truly decentralized.
+The addition and removal of delegates is regulated by a voting mechanism in which only delegates are allowed to vote.
+Delegates can be people, companies, nonprofit organizations, or any entity capable of running a node and willing to support this project.
+Delegates will be designated by the community and later be voted by the other delegates.
+Should a delegate misbehave other delegates are encouraged to revoke their privilege by doing an unvote.

 # Possible issues
 ### Individuals with multiple passports
-For privacy reasons no personal information are transmitted to the blockchain.
+For privacy reasons, no personal information is transmitted to the blockchain.
 UBIC assumes that every individual has only one valid passport but this might not be true.
-Peoples can get a new passport before the old one is expired or claim that it has been stolen.
-Because Passport revocation lists are not public UBIC assumes that every passport that hasn't reached it's date of expiry is valid.
-It could be that some individuals end up with 2 or 3 verified addresses but it is unlikely they'll get more.
-There are some factors that mitigate this risk:
+People can get a new passport before the old one is expired or claim that it has been stolen.
+Because passport revocation lists are not public, UBIC assumes that every passport that hasn't reached the date of expiry is valid.
+It could be that some individuals end up with 2 or 3 verified addresses but it is unlikely they'll get more because some factors mitigate this risk:

- - Genuine passports are worth several thousand dollars on the black market this is why if someone who "loses" his passport too often he or her won't get a new one and will draw attention from law enforcement.
+ - Genuine passports are worth several thousand dollars on the black market.
+This is why people who "lose" their passport too often are barred from getting a new one, and draw attention from law enforcement.
  - The fees and the time that is required to get a new passport might outweigh the benefit of receiving additional UBI.
  - Governments could issue passport revocation lists.
-A stolen or lost passport will then immediately stop to receive any additional coins.
+A stolen or lost passport will immediately stop receiving additional coins.

 ### Hostile governments
-Governments might be hostile to the idea of this kind of cryptocurrencies.
-They could then try to harm it through legislation or hacking.
-Because they are emitting the Document Signing Certificates they could spam the network with passport registration transaction, this however appears to be unlikely as it will certainly lower their credibility and damage them.
+Some governments might be hostile to the idea of cryptocurrency.
+They could then try to harm its growth through legislation or hacking.
+Because governments are responsible for emitting the Document Signing Certificates, they could spam the network with passport registration transactions.
+This appears to be unlikely, however, as it will certainly lower their credibility and damage them.

 ### Privacy concerns
-While it is difficult for a non-instutional participant to link an address to an identity, governments that emitted the passport certainly will be able to do so.
+While it is difficult for a non-institutional participant to link an address to an identity, governments that emitted the passport certainly will be able to do so.

 # Other applications
 ### KYC
-Although there are no personal information stored on the blockchain itself, a user could decide to reveal the information contained in the Data Group 1 and/or Data Group 2 to another entity.
+Although there is no personal information stored on the blockchain itself, a user could decide to reveal the information contained in the Data Group 1 and/or Data Group 2 to another entity.

 ### Voting
-Two voting schemes are possible with UBIC, in the first voting is weighted by the currency holdings of the voters like it is already done with many cryptocurrencies.
+Two voting schemes are possible with UBIC.
-In the second scheme only UBI receiver can vote with each a voting weight of 1, because the country of origin from the voter is known votes can also be country specific.
+In the first, voting is weighted by the currency holdings of the voters, as it is already done with many cryptocurrencies.
+In the second scheme, only the UBI receiver can vote, with each carrying a voting weight of 1.
+This is possible because the country of origin from the voter is known, so votes can also be country-specific.